 3. 9/11 Attacks

 The attack on the Twin Towers of New York’s World Trade Center prompted the closure of the NYSE and NASDAQ on the morning of September 11, 2001.
 Stocks plummeted during the first trading week after 9/11 – $1.4 trillion in stock market value was lost within a week.

 4. The 2008 Global Financial Crisis

 The global financial crisis in 2008 caused Lehman Brothers to file for bankruptcy – the largest bankruptcy filing in US history.
 Over 25,000 Lehman employees went jobless and more than $46 billion of Lehman’s market value was wiped out.
 In total, over $10 trillion was eventually wiped out in the global equity markets.

 In June 2016, news of the British referendum’s decision to leave the European Union caught many by surprise.
 It caused the British pound to sharply drop to a 31-year low against the US dollar.
 The Brexit vote wiped out nearly $2 trillion of value in global markets.

-Thank you for reading CFI’s explanation of a black swan event.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
+Thank you for reading CFI’s guide on Black Swan Event.
 To keep advancing your career, the additional CFI resources below will be useful: